-Our research investigates the cognitive and neural factors that influence our ability to encode and remember the past.
-We aim to gain an understanding of the processes and brain mechanisms mediating performance by investigating how memory changes as we age, examining individual differences in memory abilities, and determining factors that can help or hinder memory.
+Welcome!
+Here at the University of Waterloo, the Fernandes lab investigates the cognitive and neural factors that influence our ability to encode and remember the past.
+Her research program aims to gain an understanding of the processes and brain mechanisms that allow us to remember things.
+Together with her students, she investigates how memory changes as we age, individual differences in memory abilities, and which factors that can help or hinder memory.

 - Functional Magnetic Resonance Imaging (fMRI)

 We also conduct research aimed at understanding how the process of aging affects our cognition and memory capabilities.

 If you would like to find our more about participating in studies on aging, please visit the Waterloo Research in Aging Participant Pool (WRAP).

 Check out our video clip entitled, "Memory in Aging" for highlights of some of our research in aging, as it was featured on television’s CTV Kitchener: ProvinceWide.

 Interested in APPLYING to work as an Undergraduate or Graduate Student in the Fernandes Lab?
 Contact email: firstname.lastname@example.org

 Fernandes Lab: the Mind, the Brain, the Science

 Rm.
 4236, Psychology, Anthropology & Sociology (PAS) Building

 University of Waterloo